Pratap Sarnaik

 Pratap Baburao Sarnaik is a politician from Thane, Maharashtra, India.
-At present he is Member of the Legislative Assembly – Ovala-Majiwada (Vidhan Sabha constituency), Communication Leader- Mira Bhayander, Shivsena, Chairman- Vihang Group of companies, Founder & President- Sanskruti Yuva Pratishthan.
+At present he is Member of the Legislative Assembly – Ovala-Majiwada Assembly constituency, Communication Leader- Mira-Bhayandar, Shivsena, Chairman- Vihang Group of companies, Founder & President- Sanskruti Yuva Pratishthan.

 Biography and political life

-Pratap Sarnaik was born in Maharashtra middle-class family in 1964 at Wardha to Indirabai & Baburao Sarnaik.
+Pratap Sarnaik was born in Maharashtra in a middle-class family in 1964 at Wardha to Indirabai & Baburao Sarnaik.
 His father Sri Baburao Sarnaik migrated to Mumbai.
 Pratap Sarnaik attended the Pendharkar College in Dombivli.
-A liking for social service made him join the Students Movement during his college days.
-Pratap Sarnaik started his political career with the Nationalist Congress Party (NCP).
+A liking for social service made him join the students movement during his college days.
+Pratap Sarnaik started his political career with the Indian National Congress Party and left the Congress in 1999 and joined the Nationalist Congress Party (NCP).
 He left the NCP in November 2008 and joined the Shiv Sena.

-He won the General elections, from Ovala-Majiwada (Vidhan Sabha constituency) as Shiv Sena candidate with 52,373 votes.
+He won the General elections, from Ovala-Majiwada Assembly constituency as a Shiv Sena candidate with 52,373 votes.
 His 2 sons, Vihang and Purvesh are key members of Yuva Sena.
 Younger son Purvesh Sarnaik is Secretary of Yuva Sena and actively involved in its activities and campaigns.
 His wife Mrs. Parisha Sarnaik too is a local corporator in Thane Municipal Corporation representing Ward 29.